 The tall, red tower that is the symbol of Tokyo.

-This is a castle located 2.5 hours from Tokyo .
+This castle is located 2.5 hours from Tokyo.
 Set out on a body of water, Matsumoto is known as the “Crow’s Castle” because of its black exterior.
 The castle was originally built in 1504, although it has been repaired and renovated several times over the years.
 Exploring the castle, its grounds, and the museum can easily occupy an afternoon.
 Additionally, just outside of the castle is Nawate Dori, a unique shopping street.

 A massive natural park located outside of Tokyo.
 The park is broken down into several sections, and there is plenty to explore over a few days.
 As a national park, the area offers mountainous views, lakes, waterfalls, hot springs, and hiking paths.
 Don't miss: Toshogu Shrine, Lake Chuzenji, Shinkyo Bridge, Kegon Waterfall.